-Authors document their search strategies on the Search Strategy Form.
+Authors document their search strategies on the Search Strategy Worksheet.

 Once drafted, the new or revised PEN content is reviewed by experts in practice, academics and PEN Team members.
 The final copy is edited and integrated into the PEN website.

 The PEN® System uses two approaches to grading the evidence.
 In 2015 the PEN partners made the decision to adopt the GRADE approach to developing practice recommendations.
 This approach is best suited to Practice Questions that compare interventions.
 Going forward, GRADE is being used for new and updated Practice Questions that meet this criteria.

 The strength of the recommendation and the quality of the evidence used to make the recommendation are both evaluated in the GRADE approach.
 Recommendations are evaluated to be either Strong or Weak and the quality of evidence is rated as high, moderate, low or very low.

 Other types of Practice Questions, such as those pertaining to diagnosis or prognosis, will continue to be addressed using the PEN System evidence-based process.
 In these circumstances, key practice points are assigned an evidence grade by the Knowledge Pathway author using the PEN® grading protocol:

 - Level A - the conclusion is supported by good evidence

 - Level B- the conclusion is supported by fair evidence